 However, the Metaverse is supposed to offer numerous advantages over classic social media platforms, which should make life more pleasant and multifaceted.
 Here is an overview of the most important points:

 Although most people worry about the addictive potential the Metaverse would have, it has some interesting applications for work.
 Users will be able to create their own individual environment.
 This means that you can design the workspace of your dreams.

-You could take a virtual holiday in Rome or Bali and work while enjoying the exotic view of blue water and white beaches.
-Or you could create a completely virtual, fictional world where fish fly and snails jump or where there are no animals at all.
-You could even recreate your office space from reality and add your favourite objects from your real workspace if you like.
+You could take a virtual holiday in Rome or Bali, and work while enjoying the exotic view of blue water and white beaches.
+Or you could create a completely virtual, fictional world where fish fly and snails jump, or where there are no animals at all.
+You could even recreate your office space from reality and add your favorite objects from your real workspace if you like.

 The possibilities are endless.
-Depending on what boosts your productivity, working in nature, working with a view of the sea or working in your dream office, you can make it happen at Metaverse.
+Depending on what boosts your productivity, working in nature, working with a view of the sea or working in your dream office, you can make it happen in Metaverse.

 - Entertainment on a new level